 FAQs

-Ashtami in 2023 is on 22nd October were Maha Gauri is worshipped an 8th form of Durga Mata.
+Ashtami in 2024 is on 11th October where Maha Gauri is worshipped an 8th form of Durga Mata.

 Maha Ashtami is an special day to start any new work or business.